-Autoclave

-Calculators

-Patient Examination Table
+Patient Examination Table Stethoscopes

-Personal Computers

-Sphygmomanometer

-Stethoscopes

-Teletrainer

-Transcription Machine

 Module descriptions include the module number, title, synopsis, a listing of the lecture/theory hours, laboratory or externship hours and credit units.
-For example, the listing "40/40/6.0" indicates that the module consists of 40 hours of lecture/theory, 40 hours of laboratory work, and provides a total of 6.0 credit units.
+For example, the listing "40/40/6.0" indicates that the module consists of 40 hours of lecture/theory, and 40 hours of laboratory or externship work.
+Together, they provide a total of 6.0 credit units.

-Module A - Office Finance 40/40/6.
+Module A - Office Finance 40/40/6.0